Where to Stream the 2021 Oscar Films

 Possible Nominations: Best Film, Best Director (Regina King), Best Actor (Kingsley Ben-Adir), Best Supporting Actor (Leslie Odom, Jr.), Best Adapted Screenplay.

-Regina King makes her directorial debut with a fictioanlized take on a hotel meeting between Mohammed Ali, Malcolm X, Sam Cooke and Jim Brown.
+Regina King makes her directorial debut with a fictionalized take on a hotel meeting between Mohammed Ali, Malcolm X, Sam Cooke and Jim Brown.

 Sound of Metal